NREL/HPC/docs/Documentation/Applications/ipopt.md

     When linking with MKL libraries, Intel's [link line advisor](https://software.intel.com/content/www/us/en/develop/articles/intel-mkl-link-line-advisor.html) is extremely helpful.

 !!! note
     When compiling Julia with MKL libraries, the single dynamic library interface is used to link against.
 This is why we are also using that linking method.
-Using a different linking method will cause unusual behaviors when using Ipopt with Julia (e.g. through JuMP).
+Using a different linking method will cause unusual behaviors when using IPOPT with Julia (e.g. through JuMP).

 ## Usage

 ### Using Custom Ipopt with JuMP

 !!! note
-    When running your custom Ipopt build on Eagle, you will need to do two things:
+    When running your custom IPOPT build on Eagle, you will need to do two things:

     1. Load the same MKL module you compiled against:
         ```bash
         module load mkl
         ```
-    2. Add the directory containing Ipopt and HSL libraries to your LD_LIBRARY_PATH
+    2. Add the directory containing IPOPT and HSL libraries to your LD_LIBRARY_PATH
         ```bash
         export LD_LIBRARY_PATH=${LD_LIBRARY_PATH}:${MYLIB}
         ```

-To use our custom installation of Ipopt with `Ipopt.jl`, we do the following:
+To use our custom installation of IPOPT with `Ipopt.jl`, we do the following:

-1. Open the Julia REPL and activate an environment that has Ipopt installed
+1. Open the Julia REPL and activate an environment that has IPOPT installed
-2. Tell Julia and `Ipopt.jl` the location of our Ipopt library and executable
+2. Tell Julia and `Ipopt.jl` the location of our IPOPT library and executable
     ```julia
     ENV["JULIA_IPOPT_LIBRARY_PATH"] = ENV["MYLIB"]
     ENV["JULIA_IPOPT_EXECUTABLE_PATH"] = ENV["MYBIN"]